ai-plays/voicher/README.md

 # Voicher
 * implement a voice changer with python
-* this project is build on OSX
+* this project is built on OSX
 * just for fun & still in progress...